When to Upgrade Your Hosting Plan?

 Depending on your business needs or preferences, there comes the point when you may need to upgrade your hosting.
 You may want to consider the next level of shared hosting plan.
 It could be that you need a VPS or dedicated server instead.
 However, knowing if it’s really the right time to upgrade from shared hosting isn’t always a straightforward process.
 To help narrow down your decision, here are some of the signs to look out for before making the switch.

-Your site’s performance is suffering – As your business grows, your hosting needs may change as well.
+As your business grows, your hosting needs may change as well.
 Are your monthly traffic numbers steadily increasing?
 Well, good for you!

-At this stage, you need to switch to a more powerful plan that can handle the larger amount of traffic.
+At this stage, you need to switch to a more powerful plan that can handle a larger amount of traffic.
 Keep in mind that if your website has a large amount of incoming traffic, it becomes difficult for your shared server to keep up with the demand.
 As a result, performance starts deteriorating and probably your website takes a long time to load.

 In the world of eCommerce, any slowdown can have extremely negative effects on sales conversions, so it pays to offer your customers a consistently fast experience.
 If you constantly feel as though your website is sluggish and you feel like you are losing sales because of it, then it’s usually time to upgrade your hosting.

-You need more and better features – While it’s true that more expensive hosting plans are usually able to handle a lot more traffic, that’s not the only upside to upgrading.
+While it’s true that more expensive hosting plans are usually able to handle a lot more traffic, that’s not the only upside to upgrading.
 In most cases, you’ll also gain access to new and exciting features.
 Generally, basic shared hosting plans only enable you to run one website using your package.
 More expensive plans often raise that limit or remove it altogether.
 If you have multiple single website shared plans then it could be beneficial to bring all of your sites under a single hosting plan – name it more powerful shared hosting plan or a cloud VPS.

 Maybe you want to host some script that has some special requirements – there are many possible reasons you may need to upgrade.
 If you’re interested in pursuing changes to your website that require the ability to do more customization or use unsupported software, then you’ll need to switch to a hosting plan that provides that.